Letter from the Program Director

 Dear Family Medicine Resident Applicants,

-Indeed, perhaps the most important marker of the impact of our program on health care in the city of Boston and beyond can be seen by looking at what our graduates are doing and where.
+Perhaps the most important marker of the impact of our program on health care in the city of Boston and beyond can be seen by looking at what our graduates are doing and where.
 The majority of our graduates go on to practice in community health centers (most of which are Federally Qualified Health Centers) and remain in urban underserved settings.
-A handful of graduates enter a broad range of competitive fellowships including Sports Medicine, Addiction Medicine, Emergency Medicine, Maternal Child Health, Geriatrics, Palliative Care, and Research.
+A handful of graduates enter a broad range of competitive fellowships including Sports Medicine, Addiction Medicine, Emergency Medicine, Maternal Child Health, Geriatrics, and Research.
 These fellows come back to serve in their communities, many of them returning to work at Boston Medical Center or greater Boston.
 Our graduates are leaders in their communities, activists, and voices for change.

 I am looking forward to meeting you and learning more about YOUR vision for our future,

-Sara (Suki) Tepperberg MD MPH (she/her)
+Suki Tepperberg MD MPH (she/her)

 Program Director Family Medicine Residency

-Boston University Medical School
+Boston Medical Center/Boston University Medical School